• Skip to primary navigation

 • Vegan pumpkin pie recipe – Serve with a cup of spiced orange herbal tea and enjoy the classic dessert, vegan-style.

-Vegan Thanksgiving ideas offer plenty of choices and dishes that all can enjoy.
+Vegan Thanksgiving food ideas offer plenty of choices and dishes that all can enjoy.
 Serve these along with classic side dishes such as sweet potatoes, green beans, and mashed potatoes (hold the butter and milk for your vegan friends) and enjoy.

-Filed Under: Easy Recipes, Vegetarian Meals
+Filed Under: Thanksgiving & Christmas, Vegetarian Meals

-Previous Post: « Thanksgiving Turkey Recipe
+Previous Post: « How to Cook a Turkey: Thanksgiving Turkey Recipe

 Next Post: Winter Raised Bed Gardens »